Board and Advisory Council

-Henry is Co-Principal Percussion of the LPO.
+Henry is Co-Principal Percussionist of the LPO.
 Read Henry's biography here.

 David holds a number of non-executive board positions and is currently Chairman of Royal Bank of Canada (Europe) Ltd., Chairman of Redwood Bank, Chairman of Archax Ltd., and Chair of the Board of Governors for the Yehudi Menuhin School.
-David was previously a non-executive Director and Chair of the Audit Committee for CIBC World Markets plc, and Chairman of the Little Angels Kindergarten Group in Beijing.
-He is a member of the Advisory Boards for Ilchester Capital and 3D Matters pte, is Deputy Chairman and Hon.
-Treasurer for the River and Rowing Museum, and a member of the Manchester University Global Leadership Board.
-David was previously a Non-executive Director for Fullerton Health pte in Singapore.
-Prior to that he was European CFO for Morgan Stanley and Chief Executive of Morgan Stanley Bank International and a member of the Firm’s European Management Committee.
+David was previously a non-executive Director and Chair of the Audit Committee for CIBC World Markets plc, and the lead Independent Non-executive Director for Fullerton Health pte in Singapore.
+He was a member of the Manchester University Global Leadership Board and Deputy Chairman, Hon.
+Treasurer and Chairman of the Finance and Investment Committees for the River and Rowing Museum in Henley.
+Prior to that David was European CFO for Morgan Stanley, Chief Executive of Morgan Stanley Bank International and a member of the Firm’s European Management Committee.
 Before joining Morgan Stanley, David was International Treasurer and European head of the Global Banking Group for Goldman Sachs.
 David has also worked for Coopers & Lybrand and the Plessey Company plc.
 David and his wife Yi support the chair of LPO Second Violinist Fiona Higham.

 Bruno De Kegel

 Al MacCuish is Chief Creative Officer and co-founder of Sunshine.
 A veteran of the marketing and communications industry, he has created award-winning global campaigns for brands including BMW, Land Rover, Orange, Skype, Penguin, Nike, Roald Dahl and Gucci.
 Al is also the author of the children's books Operation Alphabet and The Bee who Spoke, both published by Thames & Hudson.

-Pei-Jee is Co-Principal Cello of the LPO.
-Read Pei-Jee's biography here.
+Tania is Principal Second Violin of the LPO.
+Read Tania's biography here.